 He seemed to meditate upon the lingam for a moment, rapt in the energy he could feel.

 ‘Muslims are honest people!’

-I was glad to be taken around this city by a real devotee, who spoke of his faith with the passionate honesty of a semi-evangelist.
+I was glad to be shown the rites of the burning ghat by a real devotee, who spoke of his faith with the passionate honesty of a semi-evangelist.
 So I finally told Najindran that I am Muslim.